Given how competitive the market is for indie developers, this is a look into why they need to take marketing seriously.

 1. It’s an Investment Worth Making

 Indie developers are on a tight budget which means they are hesitant to invest in marketing their title.
-Truth be told, all businesses are major risks but if planned and executed properly have the potential to grow.
+Truth be told: all businesses are major risks, but they have the potential to grow if planned and executed properly.
 Same when it comes to marketing, if done right and effective then it’s worth the investment.
-Investing in marketing your game will improve the odds.
+Investing in marketing your game will improve the odds of becoming a hit.

 With a well written down marketing plan, the results could be endless.
 Sure, your indie titles could be a hit and make a massive profit.
 Another outcome is getting the attention of everyone in the industry and winning numerous awards.
 Also the game could become very popular among streamers and speed runners.
 The outcome could be endless but people need to know that your game exists.